Three friends, a voodoo spirit, absinthe, cocktails and a CBD laneway.

-A voodoo-inspired, jungle-walled cocktail bar that can tempt you from any dinner plans with popcorn and burger rings and change your mind about absinthe, Papa Gede's is owned, designed and run by three old-hat hospos who live, love and work together: husband-and-wife team Lara Dignam (ex-Red Lantern) and Michael Dhinse (ex-Grandma's), along with their friend and housemate Joshua Ng (ex- Wild Rover).
+The new stop on your city bar hop, Papa Gede's, boasts an entrance more Baxter than the Baxter Inn's and the mandatory backstory of a converted garage, but it does not take long to realise this one is a curveball.
+A voodoo-inspired, jungle-walled cocktail bar that can tempt you from any dinner plans with popcorn and burger rings — and your mind about absinthe — Papa Gede's is owned, designed and run by three old-hat hospos who live, love and work together: husband-and-wife team Lara Dignam (ex-Red Lantern) and Michael Dhinse (ex-Grandma's), along with their friend and housemate Joshua Ng (ex-Rover).

 Entry to Papa Gede's is from the rear of 348 Kent Street via the laneway.

 Book unique getaways and adventures dreamed up by our editors